-A once household name who’s works were considered as mighty as those written by Handel, his catalogue is now little known.
-This man overcame deplorable racism and utilised a talent that had him admired by the likes of Gilbert, Stanford and US President Theodore Roosevelt.
-Whereas many of his contemporaries lie in Cathedrals or Abbeys, ‘the Black Dvorak’ lies in a plain Cemetery in Surrey.
+A once household name whose works were considered as mighty as those written by Handel, his catalogue is now little known.
+He was admired by the likes of Gilbert, Stanford and US President Theodore Roosevelt and whereas many of his contemporaries lie in Cathedrals or Abbeys, ‘the Black Dvorak’ lies in a plain cemetery in Surrey.

 His greatest work is regarded to be the first part of a three piece collection of Cantatas called Hiawatha’s Wedding Feast.
 Its premier at the Royal Academy was so great that people were refused admission, except Sir Arthur Sullivan, of Gilbert and Sullivan fame, who said to Taylor-Coleridge “I’m always an ill man now, my boy, but I’m coming to hear your music tonight even if I have to be carried”.
 The piece was regularly performed until the outbreak of the Second World War, and was considered as highly as Handel’s Messiah.

-He often travelled to America where he conducted workshops for Black musicians, and firmly believed in equal rights for Black people.
-He was welcomed far more in the States than he was in Britain where he was subjected to racial prejudice.
-His daughter commented that when local youths began throwing abuse at him, he gripped her hand ever tighter until it hurt her.
+He often travelled to America where he conducted workshops for black musicians, and firmly believed in their equal rights.
+He was welcomed far more in the States than he was in Britain, where he was subjected to the most terrible racial prejudice.
+His daughter commented that when local youths began hurling abuse at him, he gripped her hand so tightly it actually hurt her.
 A year before his death, he was denied the right to conduct ‘A Tale of Old Japan’ and had to pay for his own seat at his own concert.

-A combination of pneumonia and exhaustion led to his tragically early death at the age of thirty seven, after collapsing at West Croydon Station a few days beforehand.
-He was an immensely successful composer: so much so that King George V granted his widow a pension of £100 a year.
+A combination of pneumonia and exhaustion led to his tragically early death at the age of thirty seven, after collapsing at West Croydon station a few days beforehand.
+He was an immensely successful composer: so much so that King George V granted his widow a pension of £100 a year to ensure her stability at home.
 Like many composers, he saw little royalties from his works and his death contributed to the formation of the Performing Rights Society, which to this day collects fees for the live performing of sheet music.

 The music world mourned him deeply.
 Yet, today, his words remains largely forgotten and it’s puzzling to me how a man who was once entertained at the White House by President Roosevelt is in this quiet Cemetery in Sutton.
 His splendid memorial features words by his close friend and Poet Alfred Noyes, and a few bars of music from Hiawatha.